BlossomLabs/OsmoticFund/README.md

 - `ui`: a stub React component library shared by both `web` and `docs` applications
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo
+- `contracts`: a `Ethereum` smart contract development using Foundry
+- `subgraph`: a subgraph development environment using `The Graph`
+- `services`: a preconfigured Docker image for running a `Graph Node`

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

+If this is your first time with Foundry, check out the [installation](https://github.com/foundry-rs/foundry#installation) instructions.

 ### Utilities